serenity-is/docs/tutorials/movies/customizing_movie_interface.md

 In third line, we specify that field labels should be 150px (@l: 150px).

-Let's change our initial dialog height to 400px, so it won't require a vertical scroll bar:
+Let's change our initial form height to 500px, so it won't require a vertical scroll bar:

 ```css
 .s-MovieDialog {